 Updated September 10, 2012: New how-to video!
 The vid should help clear up any confusion about how easy it is to make your own mayo.
 YAY!
 Also, be sure to read the comments; there are some great suggestions for how to use a stick blender.
 I’ve kept my recipe focused on a traditional blender or food processor so you don’t need a special gadget, but if you already have a stick blender, you’re good to go.

-Neither the ingredients nor the technique for homemade mayo are unusual or difficult – but mixing up a batch does demand, at least for me, an extraordinary amount of patience.
+Neither the ingredients nor the technique for Homemade Paleo Olive Oil mayo are unusual or difficult – but mixing up a batch does demand, at least for me, an extraordinary amount of patience.
 The payoff is worth it: light, silky, flavorful, healthy mayo you can use in salads or on top of grilled meat.

 This recipe is from the Fannie Farmer Cookbook, circa 1965, so it’s pretty old school.
 Julia Child recommends mixing by hand.
 I prefer the blender; you can also use an electric mixer on a low to medium speed.